 Hello!
 My name is Farah Eltohamy.
 I'm currently working at Reveal from the Center for Investigative Reporting as its 2022-2023 Roy W. Howard Fellow.
 I mostly cover social justice, immigration and politics — but can take on whatever story comes my way.

-I have bylines in outlets such as NPR, National Geographic, Texas Tribune, The Los Angeles Times, The Arizona Republic, USA Today and more.
+I have bylines in outlets such as NPR, The New York Times, National Geographic, Texas Tribune, The Los Angeles Times, The Arizona Republic, USA Today and more.

 From day one - the desert has been my home.
 Both of my parents come from Cairo, Egypt, while I’m from Phoenix, Arizona.